Etiology of Keratoconjunctivitis Sicca

 Local environments that are dry, windy, dusty, or smoky

 Certain systemic drugs, including isotretinoin, sedatives (eg, that have anticholinergic effects), diuretics, beta-blockers, oral contraceptives, and all anticholinergics (including antihistamines and many gastrointestinal drugs)

 Symptoms lessen on cool, rainy, or foggy days or in other high-humidity environments, such as in the shower.
 Recurrent and prolonged blurring and frequent intense irritation can impair daily function.
 However, permanent impairment of vision is rare.

-With both forms, the conjunctiva is hyperemic, and there is often scattered, fine, punctate loss of corneal epithelium (superficial punctate keratitis Superficial Punctate Keratitis Superficial punctate keratitis is corneal inflammation of diverse causes characterized by scattered, fine, punctate corneal epithelial loss or damage.
+With both types, the conjunctiva is hyperemic, and there is often scattered, fine, punctate loss of corneal epithelium (superficial punctate keratitis Superficial Punctate Keratitis Superficial punctate keratitis is corneal inflammation of diverse causes characterized by scattered, fine, punctate corneal epithelial loss or damage.
 Symptoms are redness, lacrimation, photophobia... read more ), conjunctival epithelium, or both.
 When the condition is severe, the involved areas, mainly between the eyelids (the intrapalpebral or exposure zone), stain with fluorescein.
 Patients often blink at an accelerated rate because of irritation.
 With both types, blinking spreads more tears on the ocular surface, reducing or preventing dryness and symptoms.
 Frequent blinking is thus often a learned compensatory mechanism.

-With the aqueous tear-deficient form, the conjunctiva can appear dry and lusterless with redundant folds.
-With the evaporative form, abundant tears may be present as well as foam at the eyelid margin.
+With the aqueous tear-deficient type, the conjunctiva can appear dry and lusterless with redundant folds.
+With the evaporative type, abundant tears may be present as well as foam at the eyelid margin.
 Very rarely, severe, advanced, chronic drying leads to significant vision loss due to keratinization of the ocular surface or loss of corneal epithelium, leading to sequelae such as scarring, neovascularization, infections, ulceration, and perforation.

 Diagnosis of Keratoconjunctivitis Sicca